tpierrain/NFluent/ReadMe.md

 Disclaimer
 ----------
 NFluent is not coupled to any .NET unit test framework.
+Thus, you can use it with your favorite one.

+With NUnit for instance, you can simply use its Assert.That(bool condition) method in order to bootstrap your usage of the NFluent extension methods
+(note: __every failing extension method of the NFluent library throws Exception with clear message status__).

 - - -